d-kozak/enticing/index-server/SPEC.md

     ```
     ```
     responsePayload = {
-        prev: enhancedText // text to insert before, datatype as in '/query',
+        before: EnhancedText // text to insert before, datatype as in '/query',
-        after: enhancedText // text to insert after, datatype as in '/query'
+        after: EnhancedText // text to insert after, datatype as in '/query'
     }
     ```
  * /index